This sideways curvature of the spine occurs most often during the growth spurt just before puberty. Treatment may include braces or surgery.

-Scoliosis is a sideways curvature of the spine that occurs most often during the growth spurt just before puberty.
-While scoliosis can be caused by conditions such as cerebral palsy and muscular dystrophy, the cause of most scoliosis is unknown.
-About 3% of adolescents have scoliosis.
+Scoliosis is a sideways curvature of the spine that most often is diagnosed in adolescents.
+While scoliosis can occur in people with conditions such as cerebral palsy and muscular dystrophy, the cause of most childhood scoliosis is not known.

-Most cases of scoliosis are mild, but some spine deformities continue to get more severe as children grow.
+Most cases of scoliosis are mild, but some curves worsen as children grow.
 Severe scoliosis can be disabling.
-An especially severe spinal curve can reduce the amount of space within the chest, making it difficult for the lungs to function properly.
+An especially serious spinal curve can reduce the amount of space within the chest, making it difficult for the lungs to function properly.

 Children who have mild scoliosis are monitored closely, usually with X-rays, to see if the curve is getting worse.
 In many cases, no treatment is necessary.
-Some children will need to wear a brace to stop the curve from worsening.
-Others may need surgery to keep the scoliosis from worsening and to straighten severe cases of scoliosis.
+Some children may need to wear a brace to stop the curve from worsening.
+Others may need surgery to straighten more serious curves.

-Viewed from the side, the normal spine takes the form of an elongated S, the upper back bowing outward and the lower back curving slightly inward.
+Viewed from the side, the typical spine takes the form of an elongated S, the upper back bowing outward and the lower back curving slightly inward.
 Viewed from behind though, the spine should appear as a straight line from the base of the neck to the tailbone.
 Scoliosis is a sideways curvature of the spine.

-Signs and symptoms of scoliosis may include:
+Symptoms of scoliosis may include:

-If a scoliosis curve gets worse, the spine will also rotate or twist, in addition to curving side to side.
-This causes the ribs on one side of the body to stick out farther than on the other side.
+With most scoliosis cases, the spine will rotate or twist in addition to curving side to side.
+This causes the ribs or muscles on one side of the body to stick out farther than those on the other side.

-Go to your doctor if you notice signs or symptoms of scoliosis in your child.
-Mild curves, however, can develop without the parent or child knowing it because they appear gradually and usually don't cause pain.
+Go to your health care provider if you notice signs of scoliosis in your child.
+Mild curves can develop without you or your child knowing it because they appear gradually and usually don't cause pain.
 Occasionally, teachers, friends and sports teammates are the first to notice a child's scoliosis.

-Doctors don't know what causes the most common type of scoliosis — although it appears to involve hereditary factors, because the disorder tends to run in families.
+Health care providers don't know what causes the most common type of scoliosis — although it appears to involve hereditary factors, because the disorder sometimes runs in families.
 Less common types of scoliosis may be caused by: